1st June 2021 Census Survey ID 0670

 Guidance on how to complete your Census

-For 2020, the only way to complete your Survey form is online on the Rural Payments and Services (RP&S) website.
-Please login to your RP&S account and select Ag Census.
-This guidance will help you complete the census.
-If you need any further help to complete this form or require any further information, please contact the Agricultural Census Operations team on 0131 244 9788 and leave a message or email firstname.lastname@example.org providing your location code.
+If you have an RP&S account, the quickest and easiest way to complete your census is online on the Rural Payments and Services (RP&S) website.
+Login to your RP&S account and select Ag Census.
+Alternatively, you can complete the enclosed paper form.
+Below is guidance that will help you complete the census online or by paper.
+If you require any further help to complete the form or further information, please contact the Agricultural Census Operations team on 0300 244 9788 and leave a message or email firstname.lastname@example.org, providing your location code.

 When land is let on a seasonal basis, the census form should be completed by the owner NOT the seasonal tenant.
 The seasonal tenant should supply you with details of their land-use.
 However, do not include their livestock, unless you are managing them on contract.

 Section 1: Area of location and Section 2: Seasonal rents (page 1)

 The pre-printed information on your form is taken from the information we hold, as recorded on 1st May 2021.
 If any of the pre-printed information is incorrect, please contact your local ARE-RPID office who will be able to help correct the information.